SamanthaBooth81/Edinburgh-School-Of-Kathak/README.md

 To enable the user to get in touch with any questions or to set up a taster class.
 This is useful for the user as it gives them a way to get in touch but also for the owner as they can respond when they have time.

-It contains fields to input your name, email, message reason and message which are required fields and an additional input field for a contact number for if the user prefers a call back.
+It contains fields to input your name, email, message reason and message which are required fields.
+There is also an additional input field for a contact number, for if the user prefers a call back.

 ![contact form image](https://github.com/SamanthaBooth81/Edinburgh-School-Of-Kathak/blob/main/images/contact-form-page.png?raw=true)

 ### Contact Response
-Once a message has been placed the user will be re-directed to the contact-response page which displays a thank you message to the user
+Once a message has been placed the user will be re-directed to the contact-response page which displays a thank you message to the user and guides them to the Social Media pages in the footer.

 ![contact response message image](https://github.com/SamanthaBooth81/Edinburgh-School-Of-Kathak/blob/main/images/contact-message.png?raw=true)

 ### Footer
 Featured on all pages of the project, containing links to the sites Social Media Pages.
-Beneficial for the user to find out more about the school, the style of dance and also to keep up-to-date with what is happening if they choose to follow the school online
+Beneficial for the user to find out more about the school, the style of dance and also to keep up-to-date with what is happening if they choose to follow the school online.

 ![footer image](https://github.com/SamanthaBooth81/Edinburgh-School-Of-Kathak/blob/main/images/footer.png?raw=true)

 ## Features to be Implemented
-1. E-Commerce – A shopping area to pay for classes & uniform/Ghungroos online
+1. E-Commerce – A shopping area to pay for classes & uniform online
-2. Gallery page with images of the studios, teachers, performances
+2. Gallery page with images of the studios, teachers, classes and performances
 3. Kathak Knowledge Base
     - Basic questions to help users learn a bit more about what Kathak is in a fun way
     - Also to aid students of the school for upcoming examinations